 With review and feedback from CEENTA ENT doctor Roy Lewis, MD (Mooresville)

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
-Would you like an appointment with Dr. Lewis?
-Call 704-295-3000.
-You can also schedule an appointment online or through myCEENTAchart.
+You can now schedule an appointment online with Dr. Lewis or any of our more than 40 ENT doctors in North and South Carolina.
+You can also schedule through myCEENTAchart or by calling 704-295-3000.